Complete guide to PPC brand protection

 Importance of PPC brand protection

-PPC brand Protection is an essential part of paid search as it helps safeguard your brand from competitors, affiliates and resellers capitalising on your brands equity, potentially damaging its reputation and driving up costs.
+PPC brand protection is an essential part of paid search as it helps safeguard your brand from competitors, affiliates and resellers capitalising on your brands equity, potentially damaging its reputation and driving up costs.

 Trademark infringements divert as much as 21.5% of a typical brand’s clickshare to competitors.
 They’re stealing clicks that are rightfully yours.